edamontology/edamontologyDocs/editors_guide.rst

 =============
 If you're not sure how to do something please ask on edam@elixir-dk.org.

-For EDAM Core Developers
+For EDAM Developers
 ------------------------

 Modifying GitHub main repo.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-`EDAM Core Developers <http://edamontologydocs.readthedocs.io/en/latest/governance.html>`_ can edit the main repository.
+`EDAM Developers <http://edamontologydocs.readthedocs.io/en/latest/governance.html>`_ can edit the main repository.
 The workflow is:

 1. Get the "editing token"

-   - Contact edam-core@elixir-dk.org and claim the "editing token" after first checking that it is not currently taken :)
+   - Contact edam-dev@elixir-dk.org and claim the "editing token" after first checking that it is not currently taken :)
    - Say what you are doing, why, and about how long it will take

 2. Update your local repo with the latest files from the GitHub master: